 Stock Market Sentiment Indicates Investors Should be Cautious

+Stock Market Sentiment Indicates Investors Should be Cautious.
 We use investor sentiment on the market direction as contrarian indicators since investors usually are wrong.
-The indicators this past week and in recent weeks show sentiment remains complacent, which tells us that investors should be cautious.
+The indicators this past week and in recent weeks show sentiment remains complacent.
+This tells us that investors should be cautious.

 The CNN/Fear Greed short-term sentiment indicator is at 62, which is on the greedy side in terms of investor sentiment, according to our reading.
 This valuable sentiment indicator is modeled on inputs such as price trend, volatility, options and bond trading.
 It is based on the premise that excessive fear can result in stocks being underpriced while extreme greed can result in stocks at prices far above their worth.
 For more information you might want to link to https://www.investopedia.com/terms/f/fear-and-greed-index.asp